lingoer/SwiftWeiboKit/README.md

 SwiftyWeiboKit
 ==============

-An delightful Sina Weibo library written in Swift
+SwiftyWeiboKit is An delightful Sina Weibo library written in Swift